 We made the same decision to launch on iOS first, so that we can focus on getting the product experience right and bring a variety of coaching programs to our first customers.

-One option in the meantime - the asensei app will work on almost any recent iOS device, iPhone, iPad, iPod touch, so if you happen to have access to an older device it may well work with our app.
+One option instead of waiting for an Android version - and we know this is not for everyone - the asensei app will work on almost any recent iOS device, iPhone, iPad, iPod touch, so if you happen to have access to an older device it may well work with our app.
 You can also purchase a secondhand/reconditioned iPad -- all asensei requires is that it supports Bluetooth 4.0.
 You can find a list of such models here - https://www.iphonefaq.org/archives/973945

 When are asensei going to release an Android app?

 tl;dr - as soon as we can, and as soon as we can't not.

 Our approach to product development, and feature prioritization in general, is to be pulled by our customers.
 The more Android customers sitting on our waitlist for beta, the more urgency we're going to feel.

 So if you want to accelerate the release of the Android app, you can help us by inviting others to sign up for asensei on Android and share this link with them: www.asensei.com/android.
 The more signups we get, the quicker we'll likely do so.

 Why haven't asensei developed for Android and iPhone at the same time?
 More people?